openedx-unsupported/devstack/docs/pycharm_integration.rst

 -------------

-1. You must complete all steps for provisioning your Docker Devstack environment in the `README`_ before proceeding with the PyCharm setup.
+1. You must complete all steps for provisioning your Docker Devstack environment in :doc:`getting_started` before proceeding with the PyCharm setup.

 2. If you are on a Mac, make sure you are on a newer version than macOS Yosemite.
 A this time, this should work with either El Capitan or Sierra.